cassiebreviu/FormRecognizer/README.md

 - Click `Control` then `Apply to each`
 - Select the textbox and a list of blob properties will appear.
 Select the `value` property
 - Next select `add action` from within the `Apply to each` Flow step.
-- `Get blob content` Flow step
+- Add the `Get blob content` step:
     - Search for `Azure Blob Storage` and select `Get blob content`
     - Click the textbox and select the `Path` property.
 This will get the `File content` that we will pass into the Form Recognizer.
-- `Process and save information from invoices` flow step
+- Add the `Process and save information from invoices` step:
     - Click the plus sign and then `add new action`
     - Search for `Process and save information from invoices`
     - Select the textbox and then the property `File Content` from the `Get blob content` section
-- `Copy Blob` Flow Step
+- Add the `Copy Blob` step:
     - Repeat the add action steps
     - Search for `Azure Blob Storage` and select `Copy Blob`
     - Select the `Source url` text box and select the `Path` property
     - Select the `Destination blob path` and put `/processed` for the processed container
     - Select `Overwrite?` dropdown and select `Yes` if you want the copied blob to overwrite blobs with the existing name.
-- `Delete Blob` Flow Step
+- Add the `Delete Blob` step:
     - Repeat the add action steps
     - Search for `Azure Blob Storage` and select `Delete Blob`
     - Select the `Blob` text box and select the `Path` property